We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 4. Apply with credit unions or online lenders instead of traditional banks

 You may want to consider applying with credit unions or online lenders instead of traditional banks.
 Credit unions can be a desirable choice because they tend to have more flexible requirements, lower fees, lower interest rates and may offer more attractive loan terms.
-Online lenders usually have faster prep and approval times, may waive application fees and, in some cases, don't require appraisals.
+Online lenders usually have faster prep and approval times, may waive application fees and sometimes don't require appraisals.

 Alternatives to no-appraisal home equity loans